qlik-oss/core-website/docs/documentation/apis/qix-engine-genericobject.md

 ## `AcceptListObjectSearch`

 Accept the results of a search in a list object.
 The search results become selected in the field.<br>This method applies to list objects (objects with one dimension).
-The search results are displayed using the _GetLayout Method_.
+The search results are displayed using the [`GetLayout`](#getlayout) Method.

 **Parameters:**